RetroDECK/ES-DE/USERGUIDE-DEV.md

 Note that if using the AppImage release on Linux, then there is no installation folder as all files are contained inside the AppImage file.

-If you would like to customize the Slate or Modern theme sets, simply make a copy of their directories to `~/.emulationstation/themes/` and then those copies will take precedence over the ones in the application installation directory.
+If you would like to customize the Slate or Modern themes, simply make a copy of their directories to `~/.emulationstation/themes/` and then those copies will take precedence over the ones in the application installation directory.

 Refer to the official themes list for a selection of high-quality themes (these are also available via the built-in theme downloader):